crocs-muni/DiSSECT/README.md

 ## Unit tests

 Run `sage --python3 -m unittest discover` in directory `traits/unit_tests/`.
 Only unit tests starting with `test` will be run; those starting with `local` have to be run manually (as they require resources not available on the server).

 ## Parameters and structure

-From directory `traits`, parameter files can be (re)generated by `sage --python3 params.py` and structure files can be ( re)generated by `sage --python3 traits/traits_structures.py -t all` (both of these are already done during the setup).
+From directory `traits`, parameter files can be (re)generated by `sage --python3 params.py` and structure files can be (re)generated by `sage --python3 traits/traits_structures.py -t all` (both of these are already done during the setup).

 ## Importing curves or results to a local database

-After setting up a local database with MongoDB, you can run `python3 utils/database_handler.py curves [database_uri] <curve_files...>` to import curves from individual JSON files, or `python3 utils/database_handler.py curves [database_uri] all` to import all curves from their presumed directories.
+After setting up a local database with MongoDB, you can run `python3 utils/database_handler.py curves [database_uri] <curve_files...>` to import curves from individual JSON files.
+Similarly, you can run `python3 utils/database_handler.py results [database_uri] <trait_name> <results_file>` to import trait results from a JSON file.

-Similarly, you can run `python3 utils/database_handler.py results [database_uri] <trait_name> <results_file>` to import trait results from a JSON file, or `python3 utils/database_handler.py results [database_uri] <trait_name>  auto` to auto-import from the presumed location, or even `python3 utils/database_handler.py results [database_uri] all` to do this for all traits.